The Diverse Lifestyle of Istanbul

 Eating Out

 Of course, Turkish food is popular and certain areas are famous for their dishes.
-Ortakoy is a master of the street food kumpir (jacket potato) while the Eminonu side of Galata Bridge, Kumpkapi, and Karakoy districts sell cheap fish sandwiches to go or seasonal seafood in sit down restaurants.
+Ortakoy is a master of the street food kumpir (jacket potato), while the Eminonu side of Galata Bridge, Kumpkapi, and Karakoy districts sell cheap fish sandwiches to-go or seasonal seafood in sit-down restaurants.

-Despite being a favourite haunt for budget travellers, Istanbul also has its fair share of high-end restaurants that occupy rooftop buildings with an all-encompassing stunning view over the Bosphorus.
+Despite being a favourite haunt for budget travellers, Istanbul has its fair share of high-end restaurants that occupy rooftop buildings with an all-encompassing stunning view over the Bosphorus.

 A Vibrant Nightlife Scene